fusionlounge-cloud/visiting-card-final/README.md

 # AI Visiting Card - Ananth Narayan

 ## How to use
-1. Place your `intro.mp4` video file in the root folder (same level as index.html).
+1. Replace **intro.mp4** with your actual video.
-2. Upload all files to your GitHub repo.
+2. Upload all files to GitHub repository.
-3. Deploy/redeploy on Vercel.
+3. Deploy on Vercel.
-4. Scan QR → glowing bulb text + circular floating AR buttons + autoplay video background.
+4. Scan QR -> autoplay video background + glowing 3D name + floating AR-style icons.